broadinstitute/scientific-python-2.7/README.md

 Usage
 -----

-After starting the box, change the root password which is currently set to scivm.
+Root password is not set.
+After launching the Docker container, you can use lxc-attach -n <full_container_id> and set the root password if you want.

+For example:
+lxc-attach -n 71dde0b7118d9475c0cebbd0dff4ac9fd70b004d6b2ceb5c36a4a517e9432d99
+passwd root

 Output from pip freeze
 ----------------------